M-o-a-T/forth/doc/classes.rst

 	  __ @ swap __ @ ( @h2 @h1 )
 	  over - 2/ + ;

-This assumes that you're declaring the word in the class.
-Otherwise, use the class name instead.
+The ``__`` assumes that you're declaring the word as part of the class.
+Otherwise, i.e. from code that's external to the class, use the class name instead.

 If you just want the address of an object instead of then accessing its data, you need to reset the search context::